naiyeleo/ABS/README.md

 This is repository for paper ABS: Scanning Neural Networks for Back-doors by  Artificial Brain Stimulation.

+## TrojAI competition

+This repo also include submission file for TrojAI compeition.
+Currently, it includes the TrojAi competition round 1 submission.
+Round 1 code is the submission for 20200725T153001 of Perspecta team.
+This submission has 0.30 cross entropy and 0.91 roc-auc on test set and 0.281 cross entropy loss and 0.92 roc-auc on holdout set.

+## ABS

-## Dependences
+### Dependences
 Python 2, tensoflow=1.12.0, keras=2.2.4, imageio, numpy, pickle, h5py

-## ABS
+### File Description

-Here we **only** provide binary file to execute ABS.
+Here we provide binary file to execute ABS in tensorflow and keras.

 You can edit `config.json` to change different models and settings for ABS. `models` contain 20 benign models and 21 compromised models.
 You can edit `config.json` to choose different models.